-Here, you can either use a pen and paper to manually craft how your new, improved process will look like, but… good luck getting anywhere when you make a mistake and decide to rub it out.
+Here, you can use a pen and paper to craft how your new, improved process will look manually, but… good luck getting anywhere when you make a mistake and decide to rub it out.

 On the other hand, you could use a tool like Kissflow instead.